euyemura/myNotes/rails-tutorial/chapter-7-sign-up.md

 ### Using `form_for`

 Basically, we need a way to allow a user to input the correct information, and send that to our database.
-This where the `form_for` rails helper method comes into place, it takes an active record object and builds a form using the objects attributes!
+This is where the `form_for` rails helper method comes into place, it takes an active record object and builds a form using the objects attributes!
 And by an active record object, we're talking about an instance of a data table, or all the columns in the table rather.

 So, we need to send this object to the view, and where do we do that??
 The controller.